-18.5 Non-current assets revalued as at 31 March 2022:
+18.5 Non-current assets revalued as at 31 March 2023:

-The following categories of non-current assets were revalued as at 31 March 2022:
+The following categories of non-current assets were revalued as at 31 March 2023:

 - Investment Properties, which were revalued at 'Fair Value Market Value' (see note 20)

 - Property Plant & Equipment:

 - pay & display car parks

 - sports & leisure centres.

-- office accommodation, depots & stores

-- museums, theatres & public halls.

-Revaluations were carried out by Wilks, Head & Eve, Chartered Surveyors, in accordance with guidance provided by the Chartered Institute of Public Finance and Accountancy and the Royal Institution of Chartered Surveyors Valuation - Professional Standards (the 'Red
+Revaluations were carried out by Wilks, Head & Eve, Chartered Surveyors, in accordance with guidance provided by the Chartered Institute of Public Finance and Accountancy and the Royal Institution of Chartered Surveyors Valuation - Professional Standards (the 'Red Book').

-Book').19.
-Heritage Assets
+19. Heritage Assets